MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create Container <!--1-->

-At the time of TP4, Windows Server Containers running on a Windows Server 2016 with full UI or a Windows Server 2016 will require the Windows Server 2016 Core OS Image.
+At the time of TP4, Windows Server Containers running on a Windows Server 2016 with full UI or a Windows Server 2016 require the Windows Server 2016 Core OS Image.

 To validate that the Windows Serve Core OS Image has been installed, use the `Get-ContainerImage` command.
 You may see multiple OS images, which is ok.